 • Store: Refrigerate leftovers covered tightly for up to 3 days.

-• Freeze: I do not recommend to freeze boats before or after cooking.
+• Freeze: I do not recommend to freeze zucchini boats before or after cooking.
 Zucchini doesn’t freeze well due to its high water content.

 • Ground meat: You can use ground chicken or ground beef (I recommend to drain it).